Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Q: Is it worth it to buy points on a mortgage?

 A: Maybe — it just depends on your situation.
 Do you have available cash up front to purchase mortgage points?
-Are you planning on staying in your home for a long time?
+Are you planning on staying in your home for a substantial amount of time?
 If the answer is yes to those questions, you may want to consider purchasing points to reduce the interest rate over the life of your loan.

 Q: How many points can I buy?